-- Provides decisions to individuals who want to receive immigration benefits.
+We provide decisions to individuals who want to receive immigration benefits.

-- Supports components at headquarters and service centers.
+We support components at headquarters and service centers.

-- Treats everyone with respect and dignity regardless of the outcome of the decision.
+We treat everyone with respect and dignity regardless of the outcome of the decision.

-- Ensures that new immigrants and citizens understand the privileges and advantages of lawful presence in the United States.
+We ensure that new immigrants and citizens understand the privileges and advantages of lawful presence in the United States.

 SCOPS consists of five Service Centers that provide immigration benefits for petitioners and applicants who do not require interviews.
 These five centers are the California Service Center (CSC), Nebraska Service Center (NSC), Potomac Service Center (PSC), Texas Service Center (TSC), and Vermont Service Center (VSC).